saurabh1088/notes/iOS/Caching/Caching.md

 *A mutable collection you use to temporarily store transient key-value pairs that are subject to eviction when resources are low.*

-NSCache is basically a NSMutableDictionary as NSCache also stored key value pairs like NSMutableDictionary, additionally NSCache provides functionality to automatically evict objects to free up memory as required.
+NSCache is basically a NSMutableDictionary as NSCache also stores key value pairs like NSMutableDictionary, additionally NSCache provides functionality to automatically evict objects to free up memory as required.